 The rules of professional appearance are different for digital.
 Unless it makes you feel more comfortable, don’t feel the need to dress in traditional office attire simply for the sake of the camera.
 There’s no need for a tie when you work at home—a shirt with a collar is more than enough.

-But that’s not going to fly on a day where you need to be on video.
-Take the extra 20 minutes to grab a quick shower and put on a clean shirt (what you do with your bottom half is up to you!) so that you put yourself in the right frame of mind for work and look your best.
+Getting ready and putting on a video-call-worthy outfit can help you get in the right frame of mind for work and look your best.
 If the thought of this seems overwhelming, consider putting together a work uniform so that getting ready in the mornings isn’t a pain.

 Don’t Hide in the Shadows.

 When presenting yourself on video, you’ve got to find your light!
-Make sure your strongest source of light is coming from in front of you or, if that’s not possible, on your side or overhead.
+Make sure your strongest source of light is coming from in front of you or, if that’s not possible, to the side or overhead.
 The light should never, ever come from behind you.

-If you frequently present yourself on video in an office that doesn’t have ideal lighting, consider investing in a simple ring light to brighten up your face for the camera.
+If you frequently present yourself on video in a room that doesn’t have ideal lighting, consider investing in a simple ring light to brighten up your face for the camera.

 Do Pay Attention to Your Body Language.

-We tend to ignore how important body language is in a digital environment.
+We sometimes ignore how important body language is in a digital environment.
 The people on the other side of the screen are still picking up cues from you, even though you aren’t standing next to their desk.
-Things like sitting up straight and not crossing your arms still matter.
+Signals, like sitting up straight and crossing your arms, still have an impact.

 When you’re speaking, make “eye contact” with the camera.
 It will read as if you are looking in the eye of the viewer.
-And if you have dual screens, as so many of us do, look into the one that houses the camera in the first place!
-Trust me, your teammates don’t want to talk to the side of your head.
+And if you have dual screens, as so many of us do, look into the one that houses the camera so your teammates don’t have to talk to the side of your head.

-And if you can’t provide your full attention to the person you’re talking to (say you’re taking meeting notes), let them know so they understand why you’re turned away, looking down, or typing.
+If you can’t maintain virtual eye contact with the person you’re talking to (say you’re taking meeting notes), let them know so they understand why you’re turned away, looking down, or typing.
 When it comes to the limited body language your team can see over video, context is everything.
 This is why face-to-face conversation is so vital to remote work.

 Think of your video window like an actor’s headshot: the camera should be at eye level, and the screen should comfortably show your face and shoulders.
 You want the video to be close—but not too close.